min9nim/dotenv-validator/README.md

 <br>

-and your `default-env.ts` is like below
+and your `default-env.js` is like below

 ```javascript
 export const envDefault = {